marcojakob/code.makery.ch/content/library/greenfoot-kara/chapter5/_index.en.md

 ### Baking the Cake

 We will now use Kara to "bake" a birthday cake for the grandmother.
-The cake will be made of leafs.
+The cake will be made of leaves.

 Open the scenario **Kara 501 ...** from the folder **scenarios-chapter-5**.